f41lurizer/verminal/readme.md

 Verminal is a minimalistic terminal interface for vim.
 It will work on any system, because it simply relies on vim's existing ability to run external commands.
-Whatever commands are available in the shell that starts vim should be available in vermianl.
+Whatever commands are available in the shell that starts vim should be available in verminal.
 Please note that interactive commands are not supported.
 Verminal also remaps some commands which vim has internal support for.
 For a list of these captured commands, please see the Captured Commands section.